Christina Giuca, Pianist

 Hailed as a “sensitive partner” by the New York Times, Romanian-American pianist Christina Giuca Krause enjoys a dynamic career as a performer and educator.

-Hailed as a "sensitive partner" by the New York Times, Romanian-American pianist Christina Giuca enjoys a dynamic career as a performer, collaborator, vocal coach and educator.
-Heard on the stages of Carnegie Hall’s Weill Recital Hall, Steinway Hall, and Preston Bradley Hall in Chicago, Christina has also appeared at the Aspen Music Festival, Music Academy of the West, and the International Musicians Seminar at Prussia Cove in England.
-Professional appointments include serving on the music staff of the Houston Ballet, Opera in the Heights, SongFest, and Opera Theatre of St. Louis.
-She is currently a pianist for Chicago Opera Theater, North Park University, and music coach and accompanist for the Lyric Opera of Chicago’s Patrick W. and Shirley G. Ryan Opera Center.
+Heard on stages throughout the US and Europe, Christina has performed at venues including Carnegie Hall’s Weill Recital Hall, Steinway Hall, Preston Bradley Hall, and festivals including the Aspen Music Festival and International Musicians Seminar in Prussia Cove, England.
+She has served on the music staff of the Houston Ballet Academy, HGOco, Opera Theatre of St. Louis, Chicago Opera Theater, and the Lyric Opera of Chicago’s Patrick W. and Shirley G. Ryan Opera Center.